Frank Craven: Career

 Before he acted in films, Craven worked in stage productions, not limiting his activity to acting.
 "I would do anything around the place," he said.
 He found later that work with carpentry, painting, and other backstage activities proved "invaluable" to him.
 His initial success in New York came in the role of James Gilley in Bought and Paid For (1911).
 He also played the same role in a production in London.
 He also was a playwright, penning hits such as Too Many Cooks (1914) and The First Year (1920).

 Craven was a character actor who often portrayed wry, small-town figures.
 His first film role was in We Americans (1928), and he appeared in State Fair (1933), Penrod and Sam (1937), Jack London (1943), and Son of Dracula (1943), among many others.

 He wrote numerous screenplays, most notably for the Laurel and Hardy film Sons of the Desert (1933).

 In 1938, Craven played the Stage Manager in Our Town on Broadway, and reprised the role in the 1940 film version of the play, co-writing the screenplay.
 His son John Craven starred as George Gibbs in the stage version, a role played by William Holden in the 1940 film.

 Craven was a Republican who campaigned for Thomas Dewey in the 1944 United States presidential election.

-Death
+Personal life and death

-Craven died in 1945, shortly after finishing his work in Colonel Effingham's Raid.
+When he died, Craven was married to the former Mary Blyth, an actress.
+He had one son and one stepdaughter.
+He died at his home of a heart ailment in Beverly Hills, California, on September 1, 1945, shortly after finishing his work in Colonel Effingham's Raid.